zakattack9/WRaPiC/README.md

 10) You should now start to see logs in Kibana after an index is created under the "Discover" page

 #### Side Notes
-- `brew services start elastic/tap/elasticsearch-full` if you'd like to run Elasticsearch as a service on boot (MacOS only)
+- `brew services start elastic/tap/elasticsearch-full` to run Elasticsearch as a service on boot (MacOS only)
-- `brew services start elastic/tap/kibana-full` if you'd like to run Kibana as a service on boot (MacOS only)
+- `brew services start elastic/tap/kibana-full` to run Kibana as a service on boot (MacOS only)

 ## References
 - [Disabling Swap](https://www.raspberrypi.org/forums/viewtopic.php?p=1488821)